 So what’s the deal with the Hinge app?

-Since it’s relaunch a while back, Hinge has been calling itself the “relationship app.”
+Since it’s relaunch a while back, the Hinge dating app has called itself the “relationship app,” saying it’s “designed to be deleted.”

-But is it really so different from Tinder?
+But is the Hinge app really so different from Tinder?

 What people love about the Hinge app [PROS]